3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d04/instructor_notes/express_create_read.md

 &#x1F535; **YOU DO**

+In previous lessons we learned about 'wildcard params'. (e.g. - `http://localhost:3000/:id`)

+Can someone remind me what a wildcard is and how we use it?

+EXCERCISE

+1) Create a SHOW route for a single Todo
+2) Create a show.hbs view
-Using what we learned about "wildcard" params (e.g. - `http://localhost:3000/:id`), see if you can create a route and a view to render a single todo from our `data.seededTodos` array.
+3) Render a single todo from our `data.seededTodos` array.

 For example:

 ![](https://i.imgur.com/xOpoMui.png)